 But do not totally discount the textbook as mere backup for the 8AM class, likely endured prior to proper caffeination.
 The textbook often contains pictures and diagrams that are very educational and superbly drawn.
 When you are memorizing biological processes pictures are generally quite helpful; it is a nearly worthless exercise to try and remember discrete facts outside of a particular frame of reference, and pictures allow you to see, well, the big picture.
 Just like when you are learning a new language and it is easier to add new words to your vocabulary through conversation, it is always easier to understand and remember discrete facts about cellular organelles within the framework of a particular process.
 Well-drawn pictures help with this, so look at those pictures.
 (Disclaimer – we once tutored the daughter of a popular chemistry textbook illustrator so perhaps this is said with some bias).
 But say your series of lectures in the current unit looks at the secretory pathway of eukaryotic cells.
 For those of you for which this is but a foggy memory, the secretory pathway involves the packaging of proteins, following gene expression, to a particular compartment within the cell.
 Or, in some cases as the name implies, the secretion of proteins (such as hormones) from the cell.
 There are numerous enzymes and organelles involved, depending on where the protein winds up, involving several possible membrane systems.
 I have seen kids write up flash cards, and memorize the individual organelles with their parents quizzing them.
 Ugh, the tedium!
 Learning what the Golgi apparatus is without picturing it in the overall process, without the context of a series of pictures, is a very inefficient way to learn.
 Look at the pictures and try and envision the general flow of things, and afterwards go the flash card route to memorize the individual structures.
 And as you study the structure, consider the “term structure/function”, which you hear often in biology because cell structures have evolved over billions of years to take on very specific functions in accordance with their particular roles.
 So whenever you learn about the structure of something, you should always think of how that structure evolved to have a very specific function, and what that function is, within a particular cellular pathway.

 Finally, as with most science classes, there is also an associated lab (experiments, after all, are what make it science.)
 We have written an entire blog, How to write a great lab report!, that you may wish to have a review.
-And for those of you considering the SAT Biology subject test, you may wish to look here, Prepping for the SAT Subject test in biology.
+Cheers everyone!
+Be sure to give us a shout if you have any questions.